janhofmann01/Watson-assistant-discord-webhooks/README.md

 ## Activate Webhooks in Discord

-We want to enable webhooks on our Discord server, which will be used by `Watson Assistant` to send messages.
+We want to enable webhooks in our Discord server's settings, which will be used by `Watson Assistant` to send messages.

 1. Go to your server's settings
     ![](./Images/discord-server-settings-1.png)